 An AQ-02 can only be installed inside the compartment wall as not to block pressure detection located next to "the eye".
 The sensor is placed on the wall (with the colored side against the wall), and then fixed to the wall with two screws.
-No external mounting plates are needed regardless of the mounting type; however, mounting brackets can be used if so desired.
+No external mounting plates are needed regardless of the mounting type.
+However, you can use mounting brackets, such as Arcteq's sensor bracket accessory, for installation.
+See the Using the sensor bracket chapter for more information.

 Up to three (3) sensors can be connected in series (with the exception of AQ-103 which can take only one point sensor per channel).
 Installing a connection cable is simple as each end of the sensor has a detachable cover over the cable connectors.
 Please remember to reattach the cover once the wires have been installed.
+See the Wiring of point sensors chapter for more information.